-I am an Assistant Professor of Philosophy and an Assistant Professor of Medical Ethics and Health Policy at the University of Pennsylvania.
-I have a joint appointment in the School of Arts and Sciences and the Perelman School of Medicine.
+I am an Assistant Professor of Philosophy at the University of Pennsylvania.
+I have a secondary appointment in the Department of Medical Ethics and Health Policy at the Perelman School of Medicine.
 I received my PhD from the NYU Philosophy Department in 2012, and I have a JD from NYU School of Law.

 My free, online, open-to-all Coursera course, Revolutionary Ideas: An Introduction to Legal and Political Philosophy, was offered in Fall 2014.
 This is the syllabus for that class.